Google raises the price of G Suites by 20 percent

 It's the first time Google has raised the prices on the two suites.
 Google said the price of its G Suite Enterprise Edition, which includes lots of enterprise-level administration and management tools, will remain at $25 per month per user.

-Productivity suites like G Suites and Microsoft's competitor, 365, generally contain a certain set of applications that nearly every small business needs, such as email, calendar, word processing and spreadsheet.
-Others may include a presentation manager, a database or forms manager.
+Productivity suites like G Suites and Microsoft's competitor, 365, generally contain a certain set of applications that nearly every small business needs, such as email, a calendar, word processing and spreadsheets.
+Others may include a presentation manager, a database or a forms manager.

 Google beefed up its offerings in July by adding the ability for companies to choose where their data is physically stored, whether in the United States, Europe or distributed around the globe.
 Another new feature uses Google's artificial intelligence tools to bring grammar suggestions to Google Docs.
 AI can also help users write messages and replies.